The weirdest VR experience yet could make you happier

 “To do [the empty chair technique], you have to have a good imagination,” says Mel Slater, a professor at the University of Barcelona, co-director of the Experimental Virtual Environments for Neuroscience and Technology Lab, and the lead author of the paper.
 “And [VR] occurred to me as a way to do that without putting any demands on the person.”
 Instead of asking the person to imagine another person, virtual reality can show them that person, and then help them feel physically embodied in that other person’s body as a way of seeing an outside perspective.

-The research builds on one of Slater’s previous studies from 2015, where a smaller group of participants also tried body-swapping with Freud and with an avatar of themselves.
-Without a control group, Slater wasn’t able to understand whether it was body-swapping in VR that was helping people solve their personal problems, or just talking about them (he did find that people much preferred talking to Freud than talking to themselves).
-The new study provides evidence that body-swapping with Freud does in fact help people gain new perspective on their issues.
+The research builds on one of Slater’s previous studies from 2015, where a smaller group of participants tried body swapping with Freud and with an avatar of themselves.
+Without a control group, Slater wasn’t able to understand whether it was body swapping in VR that was helping people solve their personal problems, or just talking about them (he did find that people much preferred talking to Freud than talking to themselves).
+The new study provides evidence that body swapping with Freud does in fact help people gain new perspective on their issues.

 “The critical difference with the body swapping is you can think about it as if you’re another person listening to someone else’s problem,” Slater says.
 “That’s really what makes a difference.”